 Ph.D., Indiana University 2000

 A.B.
 Occidental College 1986

 Tafoya, K., Brondizio, E., Johnson, C., Beck, P., Wallace, M., Quiros, R. and M. Wasserman.
 2019.
 Protected areas and ecotourism relate to lower deforestation, higher primate species richness, and higher group encounter rate compared to payments for ecosystem services in Costa Rica.
-Manuscript submitted to PLOS ONE December 2019.
+In review, Frontiers in Environmental Science.

 Johnson, C., Beck, P., Concilio, A., White, K., Quiros, R. and M. Wasserman.
 2019.
 National parks are essential to Costa Rica’s conservation strategy portfolio as indicated by forest characteristics.
-Manuscript submitted to Conservation Biology April 2019
+In review, Conservation Biology.

 Beck, P., Quiros, R., Johnson, C. and M. Wasserman.
 2019.
 Biological research stations as central nodes in promoting North-South collaborative networks for teaching and research.
 Current Opinion in Environmental Sustainability.
 39: 31-38

 Recent Academic Presentations